davidxcarroll/jim-test/PHIL_PICKS_WEDNESDAY_SYSTEM.md

 ## Overview

-Phil's picks are now automatically generated every Wednesday morning at 8 AM PT when a new NFL week officially starts.
+Phil's picks are now automatically generated every Wednesday morning at 8 AM PT using a two-pass system.
 This ensures that Phil's picks are always based on the most up-to-date ESPN API data, including the latest betting odds and team records.

+## Two-Pass System

+**Pass 1**: Generate picks for the current/upcoming week (new picks) **Pass 2**: Regenerate picks for the previous week (update existing picks with final data)

 ## Why Wednesday?